Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

     5. Set TTL value to 1 and TTL Unit to minutes.
     6. Resource Record Type: A
     7. Routing Policy: Default Record Type
-    8. IP Address: 10.1.20.11 (This needs to be the IP of the loadbalancer you created in the previous step)
+    8. IP Address: 10.1.10.11 (This needs to be the IP of the loadbalancer you created in the previous step)
     9. Click **‘Create’**.

-Once this is done, run a `watch oc get co`, and you should start seeing all your Cluster Operators becoming Available.
+Once this is done, run a `watch oc get co`, and you should start seeing all your Cluster Operators becoming 'Available'.

 ### Configuring a Reverse Proxy for external UI access

 43. Now that our cluster is entirely setup, we still cannot access the UI externally since it is a private cluster and only configured to expose it internally within the GCP network.
 For this, we will configure a reverse proxy on our bastion host:
-    1. Install the haproxy package
+    1. Install the haproxy package.

            sudo apt install haproxy -y

-    2. Open the haproxy.cfg file to make some configuration changes
+    2. Open the haproxy.cfg file to make some configuration changes.

            vi /etc/haproxy/haproxy.cfg

-    3. Add the following section in the end:
+    3. Add the following section in the end, and save it:

            frontend localhost
                bind *:80